wp-plugins/5mincom-video-suggestions/readme.txt

 Version: 1.6
 Author: The AOL On Network
 Author URI: http://on.aol.com
-Tags: video, semantic, ad revenue, AOL, AOL Video, AOL On Network, Content Exchange, video syndication, AOL plugin, video plugin, professional video, video, video catalog, video content, video feed, video player, video distribution, embed video, video plugin, blog publisher, blog editors, blog tools, video semantic matching, digital media planning, ad opportunities
+Tags: video, semantic matching, ad revenue, AOL Video, video syndication, video plugin, video, embed video, blog tools, digital media planning, ad opportunities

 Requires at least: 2.9
 Tested up to: 3.5.1
 Stable tag: trunk

 A user-friendly solution for editors to embed videos from our premium library.
-Video selection can be done manually or automatically via our smart semantic technology.
+Video selection can be done manually or automatically via our semantic engine.

 == Description ==

 The AOL On Network's video syndication solution includes a vast video library for video syndication across multiple platforms and devices.
 To enable Editors and Publishers to embed videos in their articles from their work environment, we have created The AOL On Network Video Plugin.
 This plugin provides editors with a user-friendly solution to embed videos that best fits their article.
 The plugin sits on top of the WordPress editor making it easy and accessible.

-=Features=
+== Features ==

 + Search The AOL On Network video library of over 600,000 videos
 + Browse videos by Studio, Category or sub-categories